SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 ### Verifying standard conformance for internal mechanisms

-Most of the mentioned communication channels to be secured are part of the internal IaaS infrastructure of an SCS cloud.
+Most of the mentioned communication channels to be secured are part of the internal IaaS infrastructure of a SCS cloud.
 When an internal protection mechanism is implemented by the CSP it cannot be verified from outside of the infrastructure without administrative access to the infrastructure.

 Thus, the SCS community is unable to fully assess a CSPs conformance to this standard without a dedicated audit of the infrastructure.